 A prairie paradise for birds and birders

 Harlan County Reservoir is one of the largest bodies of water within the North American Central Flyway and is a primary stopover for millions of migrating birds, including Bald and Golden Eagles, Osprey, ducks and geese including Ross' and Snow Geese, many species of gulls, and more, including an occasional sighting of a great Whooping Crane.
 Over 300 bird species have been observed in the area.
 Parking lots, campgrounds, and local marinas around the reservoir make prime viewing sites.

 Harlan White Pelican Watch, March 1 - April 15

 Area residents know spring is just around the corner when the American White Pelicans begin returning from their winter feeding grounds along the U.S. Gulf Coast to take up temporary residence at Harlan County Reservoir.
 Arrival dates can be as early as late February up through early April.
 For a copy of our Pelican Watch brochure, click the view brochure button.

-The Alma Chamber of Commerce hosts their annual Spring Fling on the fourth Friday evening in March, and White Pelican Homecoming events are co-scheduled around that date.
+The Alma Chamber of Commerce hosts their annual Spring Fling in March or April each year.
 Activities typically include wagon rides, music, late night shopping, a community spaghetti feed and more.
 The Paradise on the Prairie Art and Photography Show, Sale and Silent Auction is a popular new event started in 2010 that is expected to continue into the future.
-Check our events page or contact the Harlan County Tourism office at 1-800-762-5498 or firstname.lastname@example.org for more information.
+Check our events page or contact the Harlan County Tourism office at 1-800-762-5498 or email@example.com for more information.